-Justin Laing is the co-founder of MerchantOS: A web based point of sale and inventory control system for brick and mortar retailers.
+Justin Laing is an executive at LightSpeed: A web based point of sale and inventory control system for brick and mortar retailers.
 It keeps track of all your sales, customers, inventory, purchase orders, work orders, and more.
 MerchantOS has all the features you’ll need to manage your retail business, packaged in an easy to use and intuitive design.
 MerchantOS allows you to quickly email your customers their receipt and integrates with email marketing tools to make your life easier.

 If you’re one of the thousands of small business owners who procrastinate until the bitter end on your taxes, or you find yourself struggling year round to sort invoices,s and other valuable records, ...

 ... trails are not yet obsolete—if indeed paper trails will ever become truly obsolete.
 A patron at a restaurant where servers can run credit cards tableside with their handhelds may still expect a, ...